MichalKaniowski/project-flow/README.md

 ## Coding Guidelines

-- This project is built on featues architecture.
-Every features has it's own folders like components, actions, hooks, etc.
+- This project is built on features architecture.
+Every feature has it's own folders like components, actions, hooks, etc.

 - This project uses tanstack query and hooks like useQuery and useMutation for all it's state managment.